Fireman George Henry O. Brook was one of East Cowes's first formal fire brigade's members when it was inaugurated in 1908.

 He was a keen footballer and a regular of the East Cowes Stars before being renamed the Vics and later became a member and vice-president of the supporters club.
 He performed the same role for the town's cricket club.

-His wife passed away ten years before his own death which occurred at his home, 16 Beatrice Avenue.
+His wife passed away ten years before his own death which occurred at his home, 16 Beatrice Avenue on 7 October 1957.
 He was 66 years of age.

 Rest in peace Fireman Brook.